What is Insight Meditation?

 What if I am new to meditation?

 You are welcome to join us anytime!
 Our community includes meditators of all levels from first-timers to experts.
 Easy to follow instructions are given at almost every class.
 We offer introductory classes quarterly so please see the event calendar for listings.
 In addition, the teachers are glad to meet with you individually to clarify basic instructions and answer questions.
 Contact teachers about consultations.
 For guidance with meditation technique visit Meditation 101.

 How do I sign-up for retreats or the introductory class?

 You can sign-up for a retreat or class at one of our Tuesday evening group meetings, or online by visiting our event calendar.

 What happens at the Tuesday evening group meetings?

 The meetings usually begin with sangha (community)-related announcements followed by a 30-40 minute guided meditation, or "sitting."
-After a refreshment break, there is a "dharma" talk (dharma means "teaching") addressing different facets of meditation practice, including how to bring the heart of meditation into daily life, is presented with discussion and questions.
+After a short break, there is a "dharma" talk (dharma means "teaching") addressing different facets of meditation practice, including how to bring the heart of meditation into daily life, is presented with discussion and questions.